etiennestuder/gradle-plugindev-plugin/README.md

 ```

 # Changelog
++ 4.1 - Use toolchain support instead of setting source/target compatibility
 + 4.0 - Fix deprecated API usages and make Gradle 7.1 the minimum required version.
 + 3.0 - Change from publishing to Bintray to publishing to the Plugin Portal directly.
 + 2.0 - Add compatibility with Gradle 7.0